 I make barely over half my old salary and yet I’m so much happier

-We’re so conditioned to graft and grind that it can take hitting burnout to realize that the dreams we’re sold as 20-somethings (Aim high!
+We’re so conditioned to graft and grind that it can take hitting burnout to realise that the dreams we’re sold as 20-somethings (Aim high!
 Do more!
 Get promoted!) aren’t all that.
-Instead time — that ephemeral, finite quality — is the currency to savor.
+Instead time — that ephemeral, finite quality — is the currency to savour.